skyecaplan/pace-rapid-response/PRR_OC/README.md

 Main python script used to automatically chlorophyll-a anamolies to identify potential bloom conditions using PACE L3 data

 ## gt_html_utils.py
-Utility functions used to assemble figures produced from Bloom_Detection.py script into easy to interpret html files, which are then hosted on fileshare
+Utility functions used to assemble figures produced from Bloom_Detection.py script into interpretable .html files, which are hosted on fileshare

 ---

 # Hurricane_Analysis